44

 sucigandhaṁ manoramaṁ.

-Just as in a heap of garbage,
+Just as in a heap of refuse

-discarded by the roadside,
+discarded by the roadside;

-pure in fragrance, delightful, and pleasing.
+pure in fragrance, and pleasing to the mind.

 59